Table of Contents [Show]

 National Medicines Comprehensive Database (NMCD)

 Since its release in September 1999, the Natural Medicines Comprehensive Database (NMCD) has provided the public with well-researched information about nutrition products in the market.
-In the mid-1990s, the organization has received lots of queries and concerns regarding the safety of natural medicines, information and studies of which were limited at the time.
-NMCD lists in their website a report of different brand products that state their safety, effectiveness, drug interactions, and adverse effects for each ingredient contained in the product.
+In the mid-1990s, the organization has received lots of queries and concerns regarding the safety of natural medicines, information, and studies of which were limited at the time.
+NMCD lists on their website a report of different brand products that state their safety, effectiveness, drug interactions, and adverse effects for each ingredient contained in the product.
 The USP and NCMD have collaborated to keep the database updated almost every day.